gaf17/FinalProjectNLP/README.md

-Used IMDB ratings text to predict the score that users gave the film.
+Used IMDB ratings' text to predict the score that users gave the film.
+Films considered were all Marvel movies in the MCU.

 <img width="287" alt="labeledData" src="https://github.com/gaf17/FinalProjectNLP/assets/54678225/6d6ef6bb-707f-4efc-a7c5-7a3d1491e4d0">